buettner/private-prefetch-proxy/README.md

 Browsers should continue to ensure that network requests and responses are subject to a user’s installed extensions even when the requests are handled by a private prefetch proxy.

-For DNS based content blockers, there is a range of options to explore including allowing users to disable the feature altogether, or to enable an additional blocking DNS lookup for every domain at navigation time (along with the concomitant performance penalty).
+For DNS based content blockers, there is a range of options to explore including allowing users to disable the feature altogether, or to enable an additional blocking DNS lookup for every domain at navigation time (along with the associated performance penalty).

 ## Impact for services provided by ISPs
 **Concern:** “How does this interact with content filtering?”

 We acknowledge that network administrators may need to filter content.
-We’re considering the following approach to avoid interfering in these scenarios.
+We propose the following approach to avoid interfering in these scenarios.

 At startup and on a change of network, the browser would attempt to resolve a purpose-specific domain name, and examine the result: